 The Company has 100% interest in the (Don Gregorio) property which is a copper-gold porphyry target located in northern Peru 140 km NNE of Chiclayo in the department of Cajamarca.
 The property consists of one mineral claim totaling 900 hectares.
 The property is located approximately 40 km north of Candente Copper's Cañariaco Norte Project.
-The Don Gregorio property is one of the projects held by Cobriza Metals Peru S.A. ("Cobriza").
+The Don Gregorio property is one of the projects held the Company's wholly owned subsidiary, Cobriza Metals Peru S.A. ("Cobriza").